Prince Charles expresses sorrow over slavery in Commonwealth speech - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 “If we are to forge a common future that benefits all our citizens, we too must find new ways to acknowledge our past.
 Quite simply, this is a conversation whose time has come,” Charles said.

-Several delegates said Charles’ remarks were a welcome acknowledgement of past suffering, but added that the focus should be on the future.
+Several delegates said Charles’ remarks were a welcome acknowledgment of past suffering but added that the focus should be on the future.

+“We are not here to get into the dark history.
+We want to see how we move forward,” said Liberata Mulamula, foreign minister of Tanzania.